mosn/htnn/site/content/en/docs/reference/plugins/outer_lua.md

 ---
-title: Pre Lua
+title: Outer Lua
 ---

 ## Description

-The `preLua` plugin allows Lua snippets to be run at the beginning and the end of a request, by leveraging Envoy's `lua` filter.
+The `outerLua` plugin allows Lua snippets to be run at the beginning and the end of a request, by leveraging Envoy's `lua` filter.

 Because Envoy uses the onion model to proxy requests, the execution order is:

 1. request starts
-2. running pre-lua and other plugins in `Pre` group
+2. running outerLua and other plugins in `Outer` group
 3. running other plugins
 4. proxy to the upstream
 5. running other plugins with the response
-6. running pre-lua and other plugins in `Pre` group, with the response
+6. running outerLua and other plugins in `Outer` group, with the response
 7. request ends

 ## Attribute